 They no longer have the same functionality as before and they cannot work on their knees for more than several hours at a time.
 If you are suffering from knee pain, knee pads are not what you need.

-You may need an orthopedic knee brace, in such a case, and the only place you can get one of those is from an orthopedic doctor.
+You may need an orthopedic knee brace in such a case, and the only place you can get one of those is from an orthopedic doctor.
 Knee pads only provide padding for your knees when you kneel.

 What kind of materials are used in the padding?

 The most common padding materials used in knee pads are polyurethane (PU) and ethylene-vinyl acetate.
-These plastics, when turned into foam, becomes very dense while still having enough give to provide more than enough cushioning and support for your knees.
+These plastics, when turned into foam, become very dense while still having enough give to provide more than enough cushioning and support for your knees.
 Furthermore, due to the porousness of these foam materials, they allow your skin to breathe.

 How long will it take before I get used to wearing knee pads?

 It might feel awkward when you wear your knee pads for the first time.
 However, since you need to wear knee pads for work, you NEED to get used to them somehow.
 You do not have to worry too much.
 After a couple of days, you will get used to the feeling of having knee pads.

 One way to ensure that you WILL get used to using knee pads is to get the ones that are easy to wear and take off.
 If it does not feel like a chore to wear knee pads, then you will not have any problems wearing them.
 Also, if you wear them long enough, there will come a time when you could not even imagine working on the roof without them.